 This story originally appeared on Zacks

-In the past one year, shares of the company have gained 36.9% compared with the industry
+In the past 12 months, shares of Raytheon have gained 36.7% compared with the industry

 Image Source: Zacks Investment Research

 A massive push to rebuild the crumbling U.S. infrastructure will soon be underway.
 It’s bipartisan, urgent, and inevitable.
 Trillions will be spent.
 Fortunes will be made.